'Suddenly there's sound' - Para swimmer Hext on being able to hear again

 Then last summer, the Truro-born swimmer made her Paralympic debut in Tokyo.

 However, reaching Tokyo was far from straightforward.
-A serious infection left her in hospital only months before, while once there, Hext suffered from another infection and repeated asthma attacks that again took her to hospital.
+A serious infection left her in hospital only months before, and once there, Hext suffered from another infection and repeated asthma attacks that again took her to hospital.

 She finished fourth in two finals but withdrew from competition early and flew home for more treatment.